Visyond/website-hugo/site/content/analysis/new-analysis.md

 bgImage: /img/analysis top 1.jpg
 text: >-
   Visyond’s Machine intelligence allows us to analyse your spreadsheet in minutes instead of days.
-Predict and see the future with our free spreadsheet analysis report.
+Predict and see the future with our **free spreadsheet analysis report**.
 Upload any model or spreadsheet and we will send you a free report that consultants would take days and £1,000’s in fees to produce.
 errorsTitle: 'You can choose a key output in your spreadsheet and the report will show you:'
 errorsList:
   - text: >-